John Gotts

 December 2005 through December 2006

-new network appliance hardware; overhauled Cybernet's server infrastructure,
+overhauled Cybernet's server infrastructure, incorporating corporate

-a specific customer application.
+customer application.

 F & M Financial Trading Systems, N. V.

-Software Engineer / System/Network/Database Administrator
+Software Engineer / System Administrator

 July 1999 through October 2005